- 26 regular full-time faculty

 Bieganowski, SJ, Associate Professor.
 19th-c American Literature; Rhetoric & Composition.

-- Amy Blair, Associate Professor.
+- Amy Blair, Associate Professor, Director of Undergraduate Studies.
 20th-c American Literature; Women's Studies, Literature & Popular Culture

 - John Boly, Associate Professor.
 20th-c British Literature; Literary Theory.